open-power/op-build/doc/introduction.rst

   image. `op-build` is a "Buildroot overlay".
 We build a kernel and initramfs using buildroot to run the Petitboot boot loader in.
-We maintain a branch with a minimum number of patches on top of upstream buildroot.
+We maintain a branch with a minimum number of patches on top of upstream buildroot. op-build_
+  A buildroot overlay that assembles OpenPOWER Firmware images.
 SBE_
   the Self Boot Engine is the first unit inside the POWER processor to start executing.
 It's job is to set up a core and load Hostboot.